Today, I’m sharing our family recipe for the BEST sugar cookies around.

 - 1 Cup Milk

-- To a stand mix add the softened butter, sugar, and eggs.
+- To a stand mixer, add the softened butter and sugar.

 - Cream until pale and fluffy.